 Notably, the state of California does not put forth a residency requirement for legal separations.
 Anyone can enter into one of these agreements in a California family court – regardless of where they live.

-Would you like to have one of the skilled attorneys at the Sachdev Legal Group, APC, analyze your situation to determine whether you can file for divorce in San Diego County?
+Would you like to have one of the skilled attorneys at the San Diego Divorce Lawyers, APC, analyze your situation to determine whether you can file for divorce in San Diego County?
 If so, please reach out to us today to book an initial consultation with a member of our team.

 Your Knowledgeable San Diego Uncontested Divorce Lawyer

-If you want an experienced San Diego uncontested divorce lawyer to aid you with your separation from your spouse, there is only one law firm you need to call – the Sachdev Legal Group, APC.
+If you want an experienced San Diego uncontested divorce lawyer to aid you with your separation from your spouse, there is only one law firm you need to call – the San Diego Divorce Lawyers, APC.
 Our team has been helping clients dissolve their marriages in a quick and amicable manner for years.
-Reach out to us today to set up a free consultation and learn more about how we can assist you.
+Reach out to us today to set up a consultation and learn more about how we can assist you.